Committee of Representation: During the committee rule

-The sultan Mehmet VI decided to reopen the General Assembly of the Ottoman Empire in İstanbul after the elections held in 1919 December.
+The sultan Mehmet VI decided to reopen the General Assembly of the Ottoman Empire in Istanbul after the elections held in 1919 December.
 The committee supported this decision and in fact some members of the committee (such as Rauf Bey and Kara Vasıf Bey) attended the parliament.
 The parliament met on 12 January 1920.
-However, on 18 March 1920, the British forces in İstanbul occupied the city and closed the parliament.
+However, on 18 March 1920, the British forces in Istanbul occupied the city and closed the parliament.
 The committee members as well as other sympathizers to the Turkish National Struggle were arrested and were sent exile to Malta.

-Occupation of İstanbul gave the committee the chance to open the parliament in Ankara.
+Occupation of Istanbul gave the committee the chance to open the parliament in Ankara.
 On 23 April 1920 Turkish Grand Assembly was opened in Ankara.

 Aftermath

 After the opening of the Turkish parliament 1st cabinet of the Executive Ministers of Turkey (government) was formed instead of the committee.